1. Find your cervix. Figuring this out is super helpful as the disc should sit right underneath the cervix as shown here:

 10. Wait to remove it after sex.
 Vaginas lengthen and expand during sex.
-As you can imagine, this might your disc a little out of reach.
-Give it at least 30 min after sex to give your body time to settle.
+As you can imagine, this might put your disc a little out of reach.
+Allow at least 30 minutes after sex to give your body time to settle.

 Real Advice from Real Customers on Their First Time:

 “When you go to the bathroom, don’t freak out if you see some blood on the toilet paper - it’s totally normal and doesn’t mean it’s in wrong.
 It goes right back into place when you’re done (or to be safe just push it back up there).”